-Their consecration (and ours) comes through the descent of the Holy Spirit at Pentecost.
+That consecration comes through the descent of the Holy Spirit at Pentecost.
 Among the gifts of this "Spirit of truth" are those associated with intelligence: knowledge about matters of faith and morality, understanding of God's will as it directs us toward our salvation, and wisdom to judge life in this world according to divine truth.